mshivam-kumar/Employee-Attendance-Automation/README.md

 ● It has two panels (admin and user) with GPS (Global Positioning System) support.<br>
 ● Uses mobile facenet neural network for face recognition achieved with google ml kit and tensorflow-lite libraries.<br>
 ● Was finalist for SIH(Smart India Hackathon) 2022.<br>

+PS: Google has removed this app from the Play Store due to not maintaining updates on a regular basis.